MARTIMM/Semi-xml/README.md

   in pieces of text which must be kept as is typed.
 Needed in e.g. <pre> in html or <programlisting> in docbook.
 The complexity is caused by using child elements in such tags.
-* Better grammar error messages instead of stackdumps caused by these syntax failures.
 * All indents of generated documents should unindented to proper level are reduced to the minimum spacing as is done in perl6.